Places of worship in Muvattupuzha

-The town of Muvattupuzha in Kerala, India contains places of worship for Hindus, Syrian Christians and Mappila Muslims.
+The town of Muvattupuzha in Kerala, India contains places of worship for Hindus, Syrian Christians and Rawther Muslims.

 Temples and ashramas

 Velloorkunnam Shiva Temple

 ‘Velloorkunnu’ means the hill of light.
 This is one of the rarest Siva Temples situated near The three rivers, which merge to form a single river.
 Worshippers believe that Lord Maheswara is the eliminator of all the worries.
 He gets easily pleased with those who worship.
 He awards peace in this World and salvation in the other World.
 He is the annihilator of the wicked and protector of the good.
 The idol in Velloorkunnam Mahadeva Temple is Kirathamoorthy, who gets easily pleased in his Devotees.
 They believe that the fore sating of arrogance and the trust in Lord Sankara bring them auspices.
 The other deities are Vinayaka, Sreekrishna, Sreedharma Sastha and Naga.
 Mondays, Saturdays and Pradosha days are important here.
 Among the Hindu temples the Velloorkunnam temple is the oldest and most traditional.
 Old people say that during the period of invasion of Tippu, terrified with the attack at any time the flag mast of this temple was removed and deposited in the river by the devotees.
 Still one can find the basement of this staff at the temple courtyard.
 Stories also live as to the hiding of the flag mast and valuables of Narasimha Temple at the pond in the temple compound.
 The ‘Sreekovil’ (sanctum sanctorum) of this temple which is round in shape is so beautiful incomparable with anyone of its kind.
 Narasimha Temple is also an old and traditional one owned by various ‘Manas’.